Looking for an audio visualizer application for your Linux? Try Cavalier!

 It’s a free and open-source tool written in Python programming language with GTK4 + LibAwaita toolkit.
 Meaning it supports both desktop and mobile devices, while having a modern and native look and feel in Ubuntu, Fedora Workstation and other Linux with GNOME Desktop.

 The app is based on the cross-platform cava audio visualizer.
-It allows to configure the bar number, smoothing, noise reduction, as well as following settings:
+Other features include configuring the bar number, frame-rate, smoothing, noise reduction, as well as following settings:

 - Light and Dark mode.